1

 Those interested in the Pradhanmantri Suryoday Yojana need to follow the steps stated below:

-Read more: 4 Different Types Of Solar Panels (2023): Overview & Advantages
+Read more: Types Of Solar Panels

 The applicants need some documents which include the following: